PuneetShrivas/v4/content/projects/DigitalRandomnumber.md

 showInProjects: true
 ---

- -A shift register based random number generating circuit.
+A shift register based random number generating circuit.
 Randomisation is achieved by high frequency cycling of a linear feedback shift register, a discharging 555 timer circuit provides a decreasing frequency clock pulse.
 Output is displayed on 7 segment digital displays.